MaDOS/DSPADPCMUI/README.md

 ---

 **Usage:**
-Browse for an input *.wav file and specify and out *.dsp file then click convert.
+Browse for an input *.wav file and specify an out *.dsp file then click convert.
 Done.

 ---